angelayejinyi/russia-ukraine-network-support/README.md

 ## Data Organization
 The structure of dataset is as follows:
+* all_support_urls: A dataset that contains all the URLs of support sites extracted from four social media platforms.
+Each file in the dataset is named according to its URL index, which is described in the "index.txt" file.
 * google_docs_forms_top100.csv: a list of top100 Google Docs and Forms URLs, coded with content category
 * crowdfunding_platforms_top100.csv: a list of top100 crowdfunding URLs, coded with fundraising entity type
 * example_urls.txt: a list of all analyzed URLs in RQ2 section of the [paper](https://arxiv.org/pdf/2304.04327.pdf)